 TouchBistro has also partnered with JUST EAT, an online ordering service that makes it easy for your customers to connect with you online.
-Additional integrations and system updates available to restaurant owners include Spanish and French editions and will automatically switch to that language based on the default language of your tablet.
+Additional integrations and system updates available to restaurant owners include Spanish and French editions, and it will automatically switch to that language based on the default language of your tablet.

 TouchBistro partners with Apple, which means the POS system is designed to run on Apple devices such as the iPad or iPad Mini.
 While some POS systems operate mainly on the cloud, TouchBistro will require a local server to help sync between multiple tablets if you use more than one.
 That server can be run on an Apple Mac Mini, iMac or Macbook.

-Because of this hardware requirement, TouchBistro takes a slightly different approach to getting you setup, including offering customizable hardware packages that fit your business.
+Because of this hardware requirement, TouchBistro takes a slightly different approach to getting you set up, including offering customizable hardware packages that fit your business.
 Of course, purchasing their packages isn’t a requirement.
 If you already have Apple equipment you can use that, or go purchase your own.

 TouchBistro also recently launched a loyalty program called TouchBistro Loyalty, to help incentivize customers to come back into their stores more often and potentially spend more per order.
 Some potential benefits of Loyalty are: get insight into your customers' preferences and behaviors, create target messaging for specific customers, accept payment with gift cards and mobile app, allow customers to redeem points for discounts and promote Loyalty with in-venue signage.